Section 377: 2018 Navtej Singh Johar v. Union of India

-The Wire drew parallels between the supreme court's judgement and Privy Council’s 1929 verdict in Edwards vs Canada (AG) that allowed for Women to sit in the Senate of Canada.
+The Wire drew parallels between the supreme court's judgement and Privy Council's 1929 verdict in Edwards vs Canada (AG) that allowed for Women to sit in the Senate of Canada.
 It compared the petitioners to the Canadian Famous Five.

 Documentary

 In 2011, Italian film maker Adele Tulli, made 365 Without 377 which followed the landmarking ruling in 2009, and the Indian LGBTQ community in Bombay celebrations.
 It won the Turin LGBT Film Fest award in 2011.

-Singapore

-Section 377A of the Singapore Penal Code criminalized sex between men, until its full repeal on 29 November 2022.

-Prime Minister Lee Hsien Loong had announced in August 2022 that the provision would be repealed.